Last year we awarded more than $209,000 in grants, scholarships, and fellowships.

 Finally, it should be noted that financial aid funds are reserved for students enrolled in semester work and are made available through the MFA Program operating budget, the Mitchell Toney Scholarship Fund, and the Friends of Writers, Inc. The MFA Program maintains its commitment to enrolled students by appropriate increases in financial aid whenever fee increases are necessary and through emergency student loans.

 The process of applying for financial aid begins with the FAFSA.
-Students are encouraged to apply online at www.fafsa.ed.gov .
+Students are encouraged to apply online at www.fafsa.gov.
+You will need your FAFSA ID to complete the FAFSA.
+If you do not have a FAFSA ID, you may apply for one at: www.fsaid.ed.gov/.
 The Federal School Code for Warren Wilson College is 002979, Asheville, NC.
 The FAFSA processor will send you the results by mail or email, and the results will be received electronically by Warren Wilson College.
-The FAFSA should be submitted to the federal processor no later than March 1 (for the July semester) or September 1 (for the January semester), preferably from a completed Federal Tax Return.
+The FAFSA should be submitted to the federal processor no later than March 1 (for the July semester) or September 1 (for the January semester), from a completed Federal Tax Return.
 FAFSA results processed by the WWC Financial Aid Office after April 15 or October 15 will not be considered for a need-based grant.

 Application for financial aid does not affect admissions decisions.
 However, financial statements and loan applications do take time to be processed, and if your enrollment depends on financial assistance, it is to your advantage to file in advance of our admissions deadlines.
 A FAFSA is used to determine eligibility for all of the following sources of aid: